ryanatkn/corpus-activity-streams/README.md

   to output Svelte components to `src/notes`, bloating the JS payload, but all it's doing is injecting the `EntityLink` Svelte components into otherwise plain HTML.
-  The app should parse and render the data at runtime instead of generating components, unless there's something more clever that can be done with codegen.
+  The app should parse and render the data at runtime instead of generating components, unless there's something more clever that can be done with codegen!

 ## license 🐦